 build method¶

-Build() is the function you implement on a GooPanel<TRoot>. it returns the tree you want on screen.
+Build() is the function you implement on a GooPanel<TRoot>. it returns the tree you want on screen, and goo diffs that tree against the previous one, updates the engine Panel tree to match, then waits for the next change.

 when it runs¶

-- first frame.
+- first frame -

 rebuild()¶